thisisamardeep/portfolio/_posts/2025-06-02-spsc_queue.md

-Now we will come up with the atomic queue.We will try to explain atomic queue is detail since memory model is tough to understand if you have not read the standard in depth which most people dont do.When we use atomics we need to understand that the penalty is greatest for the default order.Memory order and Cache line alignment is the core reason when our atomic queue is fast along with custom index pointers.
+Now we will come up with the atomic queue.We will try to explain atomic queue is detail since memory model is tough to understand especially if you have not read the standard in depth .When we use atomics we need to understand that the penalty is greatest for the default order.Memory order and Cache line alignment is the core reason why our atomic queue is fast along with  cached custom index pointers.

 We use 4 pointers 2 are cached (and non atomic )and 2 are atomic.QueueAtomic stores elements in a contiguous buffer and uses two indices: